Results 1 to 2 of 2...

 Visitor Tips and News About Topsy the Elephant

 Reports and tips from RoadsideAmerica.com visitors and Roadside America mobile tipsters.
 Some tips may not be verified.
 Submit your own tip.

 A permanent memorial to Topsy, the elephant eletrocuted by Thomas Edison.
 New Orleans Sculptor Lee Diegaard has created a stunning tribute, now on display at the Coney Island Museum.

 The public is invited to the memorial's dedication on Sunday, July 20, 2003 at 8pm at the museum ($5 admission).
 A video will be presented, beer and hot dogs will be eaten, we will look out the window to where Topsy met her fate and and watch the sun set.
 Then the bats will come.

 New York Latest Tips and Stories

-- Last Howard Johnson's in the World, Lake George, New York
+- Last Howard Johnson's in the U.S., Lake George, New York